What Are Digital Credentials and Why Do They Matter?

 Money is protected from forgery by its physical attributes.
 But beyond that, very little information is available.
-Coins have the year of minting and banknotes have a serial number as required by law enforcement.
+Coins have the year of minting, and banknotes have serial numbers as required by law enforcement.

-Credit card use, on the other hand, is conditioned by the creation of highly detailed records about the card owner.
-This means that users don't have the kind of privacy they have with money.
+Credit card use, on the other hand, is conditioned by the creation of highly detailed digital records about the card owner.
+This means that user communities don't have the kind of privacy they have with money.

 The introduction of pseudonyms is an extension of anonymity.
 Pseudonyms allow organizations to associate users with accounts without the ability to determine their real identities.